zfybd/Software-Design/README.md

-# Software-Design
+# Language learning flashcards
-Language learning flashcards.
 This project requires the implementation of software for learning a given language using flashcards.
 The user of this project is a person who needs to learn a new language, e.g., Dutch, interactively.
 You can see this project as developing an ultra-basic version of apps like Duolingo running locally on the laptop of the user.
 The system